20-Minute Shrimp Piccata

 Serving Options

 - Serving the shrimp over rice is pretty classic.
 I like to plate a bed of fresh baby spinach, then rice then the shrimp as you see in the pictures.
+You can top it with a little parmesan cheese if you’d like.

 - And don’t forget trying this dish as an appetizer served right out the pan.
 Guests inhale it and it’s fine to serve it at room temperature.